mathsoul/Pool-Inference/README.md

 ## Code and Data for Paper 'Combining Forecasts from Multiple Experts for Multiple Variables'

-**Readers can begin by clicking the “Download Repository” tab in the top right corner.**

-**Next, please first install RStudio and then double click the 'Pool Inference.Rproj' file to open the project.
+**Please first install RStudio and then double click the 'Pool Inference.Rproj' file to open the project.
 It automatically sets the right working directory.**

 **There are 5 folders with a detailed ReadMe file within each folder.** Here, we briefly introduce each folder.